hack-tramp/WNetWrap/README.md

  }
   ```

-URL query parameters can be passed as normal - here is a Google search as an example: <br>
+URL query parameters can be passed as normal - here is a Google search as an example:

 `resp my_response = HttpsRequest("https://www.google.com/search?q=testing+123", my_request);`